ednese/easybank/README.md

 ## ![](design/desktop-preview.jpg)

-Easybank is a site whose layout and elements are provided by frontendMentor.
+Easybank is a site whose layout and elements are provided by Frontend Mentor.
 I coded it under React with html, css and js to create this site.

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).